fenago/apache-solr/lab_guides/Lab_5.md

 ![](https://github.com/fenago/apache-solr/raw/master/images/40daa2bd-ce0d-4119-9e77-561dbfe22277.png)

-Don\'t worry!
+Don't worry!
 We will get into the details as to how to use Postman later in the lab.
 Alternatively, you can use `curl` to do the same, but I prefer Postman due to its easy usability.

 ### Exploring the post tool
 In order to index different types of content to the Solr server, Solr provides a command-line tool.